Hotels.com: History

 Hotels.com was established in 1991 by David Litman and Robert Diener as the Hotel Reservations Network (HRN), providing hotel booking via a toll-free phone number in the United States.
 In 2001, the company was acquired by USA Networks Inc (USAI) which also acquired a controlling interest in Expedia, an online travel booking company.

 After buying the domain name for approximately US$11 million, HRN changed its name in 2002 to Hotels.com and launched the offline brand 1-800-2-Hotels as well as allowing hotel bookings on line.
 There followed a period of rapid international expansion with 29 sites added over the next two years.
 In 2003, USAI was renamed InterActiveCorp (IAC).
 In 2005 IAC separated its travel business under the name Expedia Inc. Hotels.com then became an operating company of Expedia Inc.

 In 2006, Hotels.com experienced a data breach when a laptop containing personal information of approximately 243,000 customers was stolen.
 The compromised data included names, addresses, and credit card information.
 There was no evidence of fraudulent activity.
-In 2007, the company was found in violation of California's Unruh Civil Rights Act in a lawsuit regarding accessibility for customers with mobility disabilities.

-In 2011, the site launched an iPad application and updated its mobile phone product on iPhone and Android.
+In 2007, a class action lawsuit was filed by two wheelchair users for the inability to make a reservation that guaranteed wheelchair accessible rooms arguing that it violates California's Unruh Civil Rights Act.
+As a part of settlement, Hotels.com agreed to make changes to facilitate booking accessible rooms.

 On December 1, 2016, Hotels.com took over Venere.com (another Expedia owned company).

 In 2019, it was reported that the Hotels.com mobile app used session-replay technology from Israeli firm Glassbox, which recorded user activity and sent data to Expedia servers without explicit user consent.

 Loyalty program

-The first loyalty program for Hotels.com was called "Hotels.com Rewards" (formerly "Welcome Rewards") and rolled out across multiple countries from 2008 to 2011.
-On July 6, 2023, Hotels.com replaced Hotels.com Rewards with One Key.
-The new program decreased rewards by 80 percent, including bookings paid in advance under the terms of the prior program.
-The website Frequent Miler criticized these changes as an unusually large devaluation of the program not comparable to any other loyalty program change in the hospitality industry for a company not undergoing bankruptcy proceedings.
+The first loyalty program for Hotels.com was called "Hotels.com Rewards" and rolled out across multiple countries from 2008 to 2011.

-Hotel Price Index

-Starting in 2004, the site has published a review of international hotel room price trends called the Hotels.com Hotel Price Index.
-It is based on the prices paid per room by its customers using a weighted average based on the number of rooms sold in each of the markets in which it operates.
-Information includes notable price changes and comparisons between destinations, hotel types, and other price-related analyses.
-The Hotel Price Index is published both digitally and in print, and is aimed at journalists, the media, and hoteliers as part of its public relations.
+In 2023, Expedia Group launched One Key, a loyalty program for Expedia, Hotels.com, and Vrbo, allowing members to earn OneKeyCash redeemable across the three brands.

+Hotels.com also offers member-only discounts for customers enrolled in the membership program, as well as price alerts and "VIP Access" properties offering additional rewards.

+Earning rates under the OneKey program, which went into effect in July 2023 with a reward earning rate of 2% is described as " significantly less value" than the previous Hotels.com's one free night with ten nights of stay.